marvedventures/newsletter-signup/README.md

-# React Native (Meta) Capstone Project
+# Newsletter Signup

-This is a capstone project to the React Native Course by Meta.
+This is a React Native Expo Project with React Navigation.

 ## Table of contents